 It’s probably not a surprise that a fun working environment makes us happier at work.
 And this can have a big influence on your organisation!

 The good news?
 Happy employees are 12% more productive!
 The great news?
 It’s not just happiness that increases positivity.
-Research shows that simply having a good laugh makes us more productive and boosts accuracy.
+Research shows that simply having a good laugh makes us more productive and resilient.

 2. Less Empty Seats

 No, we’re not talking about Musical Chairs Monday (but while we’re at it, that sounds like an awesome idea!).
-Instead, we are talking about the fact that fun in the workplace leads to lower staff turnover and less time off sick.
+Instead, we’re focusing on absenteeism.

 In fact, research suggests that 62% of people who engage in fun activities at work then go on to take no sick days in the following three months.
 On the other hand, this drops down to just 38% of people if they do not take part.

 As such, organise fun activities at work and make sure your company culture is relaxed and supportive.
-This helps you to reduce costs related to hiring processes or hiring a temporary workforce.
+This will help you to reduce your recruitment costs.

 3. Raise Resilience

-Whether you’re facing a business crisis, a bad day at the office or just a bad hair day – resilience is essential in times of adversity.
-That’s where laughter and fun can help!
-After all, it’s good for our health and wellbeing.
+Whether you’re facing a business crisis, a bad day at the office or just a bad hair day, resilience is essential in times of adversity.
+That’s where fun and laugher can help.
+After all, it’s good for our health and well-being.

 In fact, a hearty chuckle can lower stress and boost immunity.
 And did you know that our muscles relax for up to 45 minutes following a good giggle?